marcdloz/cosc4355/README.md

-# cosc4355 - Ubiquotous Computing
+# cosc4355 - Ubiquitous Computing

 #Now on tim_branch again
 To run: